 This post contains sponsored content brought to you by Smirnoff.
 We received free products to use in this promotion, but all opinions and views presented here are 100% our own.
 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 Way back in 1941, vodka was virtually unknown here in the United States, as spirits such as whiskey and brandy were huge.
 Jim Martin, the president of the company which later would become Smirnoff, had a great vodka that needed a way to market itself to potential customers, so he partnered up with the founder of an iconic Hollywood restaurant that was popular with lots of celebrities like F. Scott Fitzgerald and Errol Flynn, who were regular fixtures at the bar.
 It was at this bar, the Moscow Mule was born.

-An intriguing combination of vodka, ginger beer and lime juice, the Moscow Mule was known for its crisp, spicy bite from the ginger and a cool tart finish.
+An intriguing combination of vodka, ginger beer, simple syrup and lime juice, the Moscow Mule was known for its crisp, spicy bite from the ginger and a cool tart finish.
 Known as the “Drink with the Velvet Kick” the Moscow Mule gained popularity with the celebrities, and soon after Smirnoff vodka was soon the spirit of choice for folks all over the US.